 As with fish in cycling you can also speed up the process by adding bacteria from a mature filter.
 You can also add plants to help the process.
 You will have to do the occasional water change to keep the nitrate levels below 40ppm.
 And you will have to do a final water change to get the nitrate levels below 20ppm when you add all your fish.

 When the bacteria is eliminating the ammonia and nitrite very quickly after you dose your tank with ammonia then you know your tank is mature and ready to cope with fish.

 6. Recognising ammonia poisoning

 If your fish are gasping at the surface or lethargic or have red blotches or have ragged fins or have laboured breathing or they are not moving much then it is likely they are suffering form ammonia poisoning.
-This usually happens for a newly set up tank.
+This usually happens several days after a tank is newly set up.
 At first the new tank will be fine but as the fish continue to poop and urinate in their own water, the ammonia from their waste is building up.
 The fish can cope with small amounts of waste but as it builds up it becomes lethal.